 Judy was born in Haiti to missionary parents.
 In 1994, her family moved from a rural town into Port-au-Prince.
 In 1998 she began working for Lemuel, leading kids’ club and translating sponsorship letters.
 Manis and Judy were married in her family’s hometown of Lancaster, PA in 2006.
 Ten days later they arrived on the Plateau, praying that God would use them as a light in that community.

-Through education, community development and job creation Lemuel seeks to provide those we serve with a means of escaping the harsh cycle of poverty in order to care for their families without dependency on continued outside sourcing.
+Through education, community development and job creation, Lemuel seeks to provide those they serve with a means of escaping the harsh cycle of poverty in order to care for their families without dependency on continued outside sourcing.

 Rather than hand-outs, Lemuel provides “hand-ups” – requiring involvement on the part of individuals and the community for anything that is done.

 The organization also sponsors development projects such as food/cash-for-work programs, community-dug rain water catchment holes, preparing unused land for gardening, and assisting families in the construction of cisterns, latrines and cement block homes.